MOREL-Lukas/DSAP-Project/README.md

 - **4 out of 5 factors (Mkt‑RF, SMB, HML, CMA)** show **no robust out‑of‑sample predictability**.
 - **RMW (Profitability)** is the *only* factor with **positive and stable test‑set R²**, consistent with its slow‑moving economic nature.
 - Complex models (Random Forest, Gradient Boosting) exhibit **validation–test collapse**, highlighting regime sensitivity and overfitting risk.

-**Conclusion:** Monthly factor returns are close to a random walk, consistent with the Efficient Market Hypothesis.
+- A profitability factor tilted portfolio can preserve alpha and sharpe ratio while decreasing market beta **Conclusion:** Monthly factor returns are close to a random walk, consistent with the Efficient Market Hypothesis.

 ---